CapelliC/hitchhicker-prolog/README.md

   * performance of a basic interpreter implementing our design is within a factor of 2 of a highly optimized WAM-based system

 --------

+Ported to plain Javascript, simplifying somewhat the code.
+Running in Firefox, performance are about 1/3 of Java 8.

+Several data structures have been replaced by arrays constructs:
+  IntList, IntStack, IntMap, ObStack

+IMap currently not (yet) used.